Charting your course

 Introduction to Engineering Practice (ENGR 005): Problem solving, design, project planning, communication, teamwork, ethics and professionalism; innovative solution development and implementation.
 Introduction to various engineering disciplines and degree programs.

-Composition and Literature II (ENGL 002): Students will make persuasive, thoughtful, and well-supported arguments in a variety of forms, including multi-modal genres; the course provides a number of occasions to think, research, and write about pressing issues of public concern
+Research and Argument (WRT 002): Designed to refine the skills of argument and research.
+Students will make persuasive, thoughtful, and well-supported arguments in a variety of forms, including multimodal genres.
+The course provides a number of occasions to think, research, and write about pressing issues of public concern.

-Note: Students with AP credit in English may be advised to take ENGL 011.
+Note: Students with AP credit in English may be advised to take WRT 002.
 International students may be advised to take ENGL 003.

 Principles of economics (ECO 001): Supply and demand; pricing and production decisions of firms; the role of government in the economy; the determination of national income; money and banking; monetary and fiscal policy; and government finance.